Updated: May 2020

 Now take that info and consider your own content.

-If your audience can’t discern who you are or what you do, you’ll have a tough time winning them over.
+- Can your audience discern who you are or what you do?
+If not, it’s impossible to win them over.

 2. Write for Your Reader (not YOU)